 At the time, it was a member’s only (or so I was told) up-market establishment known for its great decor, swanky crowd, and interesting—though expensive—cocktails.

 I first heard about Casablanca from a friend who lives in that neighborhood.
-She was totally blown away with its beauty and all of a sudden seemed to frequent nowhere else.
+She thought the establishment beautiful and all of a sudden seemed to frequent nowhere else.

 Although, I resisted it at first, I eventually found myself at Casablanca to celebrate this same friend’s birthday the following year.